Generate traffic. Capture Leads. Convert them quickly.

 You don’t even have to go all undercover agent in order to unearth this information.
 Directly ask your leads about it.
 This might work in your favor as your lead will reminisce what they have already tried, and realize how you can help them differently.

 This should also help them get a grasp of what they are exactly looking for.
-And this realization and enlightenment will definitely help you shorten your B2B sales cycle.
+And this realization and enlightenment will definitely help you smoothen your online B2B marketplace.

 So this is it.

-These are some of the tested ways using which you can shorten your B2B sales cycle.
+These are some of the tested strategies to shorten your B2B sales cycle.

 That said, shortening the sales cycle shouldn’t be done through any kind of untested shortcut.
 In fact, it doesn’t have any shortcuts.
 You just can’t make a jump to move over to the next step.